 Credit Union vs. Bank Mortgage

 When you’re ready to take out a mortgage, you have a lot of options.
-Like with other financial decisions, you should shop around across credit unions, banks, and other lenders to find the best deal for you.
-And if you’re not getting the rate you think you deserve, improving your credit score is one of the best ways to increase your chances of getting a competitive mortgage rate.
-Check your credit report using the free Credit Report Card.
-You can also find more resources, including a free, no-obligation quote, in the Loan Resource Center.
+Like with other financial decisions, you should shop around across credit unions, banks and other lenders to find the best deal for you.
+And if you’re not getting the rate you think you deserve, working to improve your credit score is one of the best ways to increase your chances of getting a competitive mortgage rate.